wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * think we have in Australia at the moment is what Professor Henderson recently described in a lecture given in Melbourne as 'too much instant government' - acting when the **crisis** is on you instead of preparing to avoid a **crisis**.

+* There is the **Crisis** Centre at the Way side Chapel at Kings Cross.

 * The Government's decision not to provide funds for any new projects under the Act will prolong the **crisis** of Australian cities.

+* Members will recall that the Committee tabled on 2 December 1976 a report entitled  The Lebanon **Crisis**- Humanitarian Aspects.

 * However, we regret that the most recent discussions were substantially affected by the recent oil **crisis**.